 If your bags are delayed, try not to panic.
-The airlines typically have ways to track them, and about 99 percent of all misplaced luggage is returned eventually.
+The airlines typically have ways to track them, and the vast majority of all misplaced luggage is returned eventually.
 If your bags are on the next flight, you could have them within a few hours.
 If they've been sent to the wrong airport, it could take a couple of days.
 Make sure to file your claim immediately at the airport and to give the attendant a hotel or home address, as well as a phone number where you can be reached.

 The airlines will typically bring you your luggage when it is found; you will rarely need to return to the airport to pick it up.
 Additionally, many airlines will reimburse any unexpected expenses caused by the loss or delay (keep your receipts!).

 Before you leave the airport, get a reference number for your claim and find out how to check on your bag's status; some airlines have an online system while others will provide you with a phone number to call for updates.